alexanderwlee/alexanderwlee.github.io/_roles/health_sqyre_swe_intern.md

 end_date: 2019-08-01
 ---

+{% assign links = site.data.links %}

-I worked with a team of engineers to develop Flask microservices for the startup company's medical devices e-commerce platform.
+I worked with a team of engineers to develop [Flask]({{ links.flask }}) microservices for the startup company's medical devices e-commerce platform.
 I primarily focused on increasing the accuracy of parsing patient medical insurance data for the company's insurance payment microservice.
 Furthermore, I enhanced building and testing efficiency among engineers by developing Flask web applications for querying company utilized APIs.